Inflammatory Bowel Disease

 CT Scan.
 A CT scan provides images of the gastrointestinal tract in “slices”.
 These highly detailed images allow a doctor to detect IBD and determine its severity.

 Capsule endoscopy.
 A small pill with a miniature camera is swallowed.
-The pill provides images of parts of the gastrointestinal tract that that cannot be reached by colonoscopy of endoscopy.
+The pill provides images of parts of the gastrointestinal tract that cannot be reached by colonoscopy of endoscopy.

 How is inflammatory bowel disease treated at URMC?